abhisek/abhisek/README.md

 Here are some ideas to get you started:
 -->

+- 🧀 I'm the lead developer and maintainer for (vet)[https://github.com/safedep/vet]
 - 🔭 I’m working on Platform & Security Engineering
 - 🌱 I’m currently ~learning how to~ secure stuff at scale
-- 💬 Ask me about infosec
+- 💬 Ask me about infosec, devops, platform engineering, AuthN / AuthZ
 - 📫 How to reach me: [@abh1sek](https://twitter.com/abh1sek)
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I have closed my coffee shop
+- ⚡ Fun fact: I have closed my coffee shop long back

 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->